-Also, when you hard cook the egg, it is much easier to peel.
+Also, when you hard cook the egg, peeling is much easier.
 This is just the exact reason why older eggs float.
 An enlarged air sac makes the eggs more buoyant.

 Best Ways to Store Fresh Backyard Chicken Eggs

-Do you have lots of eggs in your collection basket and still wondering about the best preservation methods?
+Do you have many eggs in your collection basket and still wonder about the best preservation methods?

 Don’t worry anymore!
 Here are the best ways to store your eggs besides refrigeration.

-Cold storage is a way better alternative for chicken owners minus a refrigerator.
+Cold storage is a way better alternative for chicken owners than a refrigerator.
 It helps you keep your eggs fresh at 50 degrees Fahrenheit.

 Cold areas for egg storage should always remain dry– a spare bedroom is ideal.
 Proper cold storage keeps eggs fresh for about three months.